Chapter 2 - Faculty and Academics

 2.32 Administration of Courses Offered in Shortened Format

-Courses offered in a shortened format for which the student earns credit hours must meet the guidelines of the Texas Education Higher Education Coordinating Board (and Texas Administrative Code) guidelines for minimum course length: 16 weeks (45-48 contact hours including a week for the final examination), and also non-contact-hour time for out-of-class learning and refection.
+Courses offered in a shortened format for which the student earns credit hours must meet the guidelines of the Texas Education Higher Education Coordinating Board (and Texas Administrative Code) guidelines for minimum course length: 15 weeks (45 contact hours ), and also non-contact-hour time for out-of-class learning and refection.

 This policy applies to all courses in which the student earns credit hours.